springyworks/burnko/READMEadditions.md

 - **Memory bandwidth** matters more than raw compute power for this operation
 - **Parallel algorithms** don't always benefit from parallel hardware

-**🏆 FINAL VERDICT**: CPU multicore with Burn framework delivers **3.79x superior performance** even at massive 20M element scale.
-GPU advantage for cumsum operations appears to be a **complete myth** in this architecture!
+**🏆 Analysis Conclusion**: CPU multicore with Burn framework delivers **3.79x better performance** even at massive 20M element scale.
+GPU advantage for cumsum operations appears to be limited in this architecture.

 ---